Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Italo is a high-speed train operator that runs services between many of the major cities across Italy.
 All Italo trains are modern, air conditioned, and have free WiFi available for all travellers.
 There are four comfort classes, or "ambiances", as Italo like to call them – Smart (the cheapest price), Comfort (with wider seats and extra legroom), Prima (with a welcome selection of food and drink, fast track boarding and extra space), and Executive Club (with all Prima services, extra-wide seats, access to Italo Club lounges and personal entertainment screens at your seat).

-Italo classes from Torino Stura to Rome
+What Italo classes are there from Torino Stura to Rome?

 Compare the different travel classes offered by Italo when travelling from Torino Stura to Rome.